Why We Built QFlow: Deno, QTI 3.0, and the Case for a New Authoring System

 - The tooling is built in: formatting, linting, task running, testing, and runtime config all live in one place.

-- The permission model is a good cultural fit for a system that handles authored content, uploads, and integrations carefully.
+- The permission model fits a system that handles authored content, uploads, and integrations carefully.

 - The development loop is fast without a lot of framework glue and build-system ceremony.

-Fresh made the choice even better.
+Fresh made sense for the same reason.
 QFlow can stay mostly server-rendered, then hydrate only the places that really need client-side behavior.
-That is the right shape for an authoring product.
 Rich editing and interaction builders should be interactive.
-The entire application shell does not need to pay a single-page-app tax just to support them.
+There is no reason to turn the whole application shell into a single-page app just to support them.

 - Deno 2.5+, Fresh 2.x, and Vite for a TypeScript-first application shell